About Us

 Faith

 Above all, Pastors Dana and Evelyn see their recovery community as a different kind of church.
 There is no format or formality at New Life II.
 No judgement, no pressure to conform to a particular standard.
 It’s a place to come as you are and meet Jesus where you are.
 All are welcome no matter what faith, belief, religion, or denomination.
-If you have any questions, please email, text, call us!
+If you have any questions, please email, text, or call us!

 At New Life II, our faith is infused in our perspective, our outlook, and everything that we do.
 Most importantly, it guides how we treat and view other people:

-- We live by the Great Commission (“Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.”)
-Matthew 28:19-20
+We live by The Great Commission: Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+(Matthew 28:19-20)

-- We live by “The Greatest Commandment” (“Love the Lord your God with all your heart and with all your soul and with all your mind, and love your neighbor as yourself.”)
-Matthew 22:36-40
+We live by The Greatest Commandment: Love the Lord your God with all your heart and with all your soul and with all your mind, and love your neighbor as yourself.
+(Matthew 22:36-40)

 Our Leadership